The schema version of this config (currently not used).

 # `GARDEN`) and values must be primitives or references to secrets.

-# The minimum amount of CPU the service needs to be available for it to be deployed, in millicpus (i.e. 1000 = 1
+# The minimum amount of CPU the container needs to be available for it to be deployed, in millicpus (i.e. 1000 =

-# The maximum amount of CPU the service can use, in millicpus (i.e. 1000 = 1 CPU)
+# The maximum amount of CPU the container can use, in millicpus (i.e. 1000 = 1 CPU).
+If set to null will result

-# The minimum amount of RAM the service needs to be available for it to be deployed, in megabytes (i.e. 1024 = 1
+# The minimum amount of RAM the container needs to be available for it to be deployed, in megabytes (i.e. 1024 =

-# The maximum amount of RAM the service can use, in megabytes (i.e. 1024 = 1 GB)
+# The maximum amount of RAM the container can use, in megabytes (i.e. 1024 = 1 GB) If set to null will result in

-# List of volumes that should be mounted when deploying the service.
+# List of volumes that should be mounted when starting the container.

 - # The name of the allocated volume.